- January 31, 2022Announcement

 Uncertainty estimation

-Uncertainty estimation enables detecting when ML models make makes.
+Uncertainty estimation enables detecting when ML models make mistakes.
 This is of critical importance in high risk machine learning applications, such as autonomous vehicle and medical ML.

 Posts